syncfast/clockwise/README.md

 sacrosanct.
 Feel free to eviscerate it.

 ## To do
-These are up for grabs!
-If anything in this list interests you, feel free to open an issue expressing your intent to tackle it.
-Happy to field questions as they surface.
-Also, the list is not comprehensive, feature requests are welcome and appreciated.
+Most of these are up for grabs.
+If anything interests you, feel free to open an issue expressing your intent to tackle it.
+I'm happy to field questions (to the best of my ability) as they surface.
+Needless to say, feel free to submit feature requests via issues for anything that's not on the list.
 - [ ] Unit test all the things.
 - [ ] Explore authenticated web scraping approach.
 - [ ] Explore replacing OBS with a solution that doesn't require a GUI, like